rahulsadanandan/slack-api-tests/README.md

 ## Reports

-Reports can ve viewed in the directory -> target/cucumberReports/index.html
+Basic reports can ve viewed in the directory -> target/cucumberReports/index.html